yuantailing/cgservice/README.md

 ## Troubleshooting

-If kernel version of host machine is greater than *linux-image-4.7.0-1-amd64*, you may have to run following script to allow GRE traffic forwarding to PPTP and L2TP.
+If kernel version of host machine is greater than *linux-image-4.7.0-1-amd64*, you may have to run following script to allow GRE traffic forwarding for PPTP and L2TP.

    ```sh
    modprobe ip_conntrack_pptp